AI Catastrophe

 AGI will lead to ASI because it is capable of self-improvement.

 AI is software that is programmed by humans using computers.
-Because AGI can perform any intellectual task that a human can do on a computer, it follows that AGI can perform the same research and programming that humans can in order to extend the capabilities of AI, and in turn apply its findings to itself.
+Because AGI can perform any intellectual task, it follows that AGI can perform the same research and programming that humans can in order to extend the capabilities of AI, and in turn apply its findings to itself.

-These examples of self-improvement have already been performed by current AIs, and AI researchers are explicitly trying to build more methods for self-improvement, from training current AIs to program, to generating data to build more powerful AIs, to iterative alignment.
+Current AIs already perform these basic examples of self-improvement, and researchers explicitly aim for stronger methods, from training current AIs to program, to generating data to build more powerful AIs, to iterative alignment.

 AGI could go further, and perform all of the tasks that human researchers do to improve AI, like: